Wine for a fun party

-As a rule, every year, when Christmas comes, when the sky and earth are in harmony, the grass and flowers are tinged with yellow and the air is cold, I see all the stalls in the supermarket or Hanoi's Old Quarter displaying items for entertaining guests and giving as gifts, which could be wine.
-Although I know that in these difficult economic times, my old friends all try to buy a few bottles of good wine, first to give to their boss, second to invite guests to drink a little wine to warm their hearts, both to be known as connoisseurs and good for health.
+As is customary, every year, during the Christmas season, when the seasons harmonize, the plants and flowers are tinged with yellow, and the air turns cool, I see all the stalls in supermarkets and in Hanoi's Old Quarter displaying goods for entertaining guests and giving as gifts, which is often wine.
+Although I know that in these difficult economic times, my older friends all try their best to buy a few bottles of good wine, firstly to give to their bosses, and secondly to offer guests a little wine to warm their hearts, showing off their sophistication and benefiting their health.

-However, not all of us have enough knowledge to confidently choose a bottle of fine wine.
-Even fewer people dare to spend money on a bottle of Champagne to treat their wife under the shimmering candlelight or treat friends at a royal party.
+However, not all of us have enough knowledge to confidently choose a fine bottle of wine.
+Even fewer people dare to splurge on a bottle of Champagne to treat their wife by candlelight or to friends at a lavish party.

-If we look closely, we see that the history of champagne begins with the history of France.
-Champagne brought elegance to lavish parties in the 18th century, highlighted the romanticism of the 19th century and encouraged creativity in the early 20th century.
-Therefore, each type of champagne will be a work of art and it depends on human creativity to be conceived, nurtured, refined, becoming a culinary and cultural specialty, and a masterpiece of time.
-And people can only call sparkling wines champagne when they are produced in the Champagne region of France.
-When produced in other grape-growing and wine-making regions of France or in other wine-producing countries in the world, that wine can only be called sparkling wine.
+Upon closer examination, we find that the history of champagne begins alongside the history of France.
+Champagne brought elegance to lavish parties in the 18th century, highlighted the romanticism of the 19th century, and encouraged creativity in the early 20th century.
+Therefore, each type of champagne is a work of art, conceived, nurtured, refined, and transformed into a culinary and cultural specialty, a masterpiece of time, depending on human creativity.
+Furthermore, sparkling wine can only be called champagne when it is produced in the Champagne region of France.
+When produced in other French wine-growing regions or in other wine-producing countries around the world, it can only be called sparkling wine.

-As a product of health, friendship and sharing, champagne symbolizes joy, happiness, excitement and joy.
-When a bottle of champagne is opened, millions of bubbles explode and resound in the glass like waves crashing on the sand, creating unforgettable moments.
-Therefore, when thinking of champagne, people often think of solemn, memorable moments, of a romantic or splendid scene...
+As a product of health, friendship, and sharing, champagne symbolizes joy, happiness, exhilaration, and delight.
+When a bottle of champagne is opened, millions of bubbles burst joyfully in the glass like waves crashing on the sand, creating unforgettable moments.
+Therefore, when thinking of champagne, people often think of solemn, memorable moments, romantic or glorious scenes…

-Because of these meanings, champagne is often used on important occasions such as birthdays, weddings, New Year or foreign receptions...
-Therefore, choosing and enjoying champagne always requires sophistication and delicacy in every detail so that the connoisseur can fully enjoy the deliciousness and meaning of the wine.
+Because of these meanings, champagne is often served on important occasions such as birthdays, weddings, New Year's, or diplomatic receptions.
+Therefore, choosing and enjoying champagne always requires sophistication, attention to detail, so that the connoisseur can fully appreciate the delicious taste and significance of the wine.

-Most famous champagnes are produced and sold by champagne houses and each champagne house researches and develops its own style of champagne.
+Most famous champagnes are produced and sold by champagne houses, and each champagne house conducts research and development to create its own unique style of champagne.

-Here are some famous Champagne brands available in Vietnam.
-In turn, we tasted and evaluated Champagne products of 4 brands with importers and distributors in Vietnam:
+Here are some well-known Champagne brands available in Vietnam.
+We tasted and evaluated Champagne products from four brands that have importers and distributors in Vietnam:

-1) Taittinger, has about 167 hectares of Pinot Noir and Pinot Meunier red grapes (of which Pinot Noir accounts for 60% and Pinot Meunier accounts for 40%), 103 hectares of Chardonnay white grapes.
-In addition, the company also buys grapes from other growers.
-Taittinger produces about 5,000,000 bottles of champagne annually.
+1) Taittinger has approximately 167 hectares of land planted with Pinot Noir and Pinot Meunier red grapes (60% Pinot Noir and 40% Pinot Meunier), and 103 hectares of Chardonnay white grapes.
+In addition, the company also purchases grapes from other growers.
+Taittinger produces around 5,000,000 bottles of champagne annually.

-The importer of Champagne Taittinger in Vietnam is the French Golden Wine Company (Les Celliers d'Asie) with a chain of Red Apron stores in Hanoi, Ho Chi Minh City and several other major cities in Vietnam.
+The importer of Taittinger Champagne in Vietnam is Les Celliers d'Asie (Golden French Wine Company), with a chain of Red Apron stores in Hanoi, Ho Chi Minh City, and several other major cities in Vietnam.

 - Brut Reserve